The Ankle and Its Role in Walking

 A more complex response is that there is not one ankle joint but THREE.

-Because there is more than one joint the ankle brace system, called ligaments, need to be well developed.
-Ligaments have to be positioned correctly to take the strain of walking.
-This takes us to the complex answer and the explanation needs to unfold gently.
+Because there is more than one joint, the ankle brace system, called ligaments, needs to be well developed.
+Ligaments have to be positioned correctly to withstand the strain of walking.
+This leads us to the complex answer, and the explanation needs to unfold gently.
 This article looks at the first of these joints, the true ankle joint.

 Relating the foot to the leg via the ankle

 You can see from the diagram the bones above the ankle flare out.
 These prominences are known as malleoli and pronounced mal-ey-oh-lie.
-From the mechanical viewpoint each leg takes 1/2 the body weight.
+From the mechanical viewpoint, each leg takes 1/2 of the body weight.
 The ankle sitting closest to the leg bones takes this weight and distributes it to the foot lying underneath.
 The connecting bone is like the steering wheel of a car.
-Where the bone goes, so does the foot.
+Where the bone goes, so does the foot

 The most important bone in the foot

 Maybe this is a little simplistic, but the foot moves on the bone called the TALUS.
-The name comes from the Latin word that related to dice used in a Roman craps game.
-The same bone from a horse was used as the die called a talus.
+The name comes from the Latin word that is related to dice used in a Roman craps game.
+The same bone from a horse was used as the die, and it was called a talus.

-This basic shaped bone is rectangular and has a curved top surface.
+This basic-shaped bone is rectangular and has a curved top surface.
 The end of the talus facing the toes has a large connecting dome.
 This sits in a deep curved bone called the navicular or ‘boat shape’.
-It is the closest joint to the hip except is does not have the same wide ranging movement.
-Shapes of bones around joints are important for stability.
-The diagram shows the bone in red and the dome is not visible because it sits in the navicular (labelled in the second diagram).
+It is the closest joint to the hip, except it does not have the same wide-ranging movement.
+The shape of bones around joints is important for stability.
+The diagram shows the bone in red, and the dome is not visible because it sits in the navicular (labelled in the second diagram).

-In order for the ankle to move, the long tibia and fibular must sit on top snuggly grasping the talus.
-The foot can move up and down, or the leg can move foreward and backwards on top of the talus when the foot is firmly planted on the ground.
+In order for the ankle to move, the long tibia and fibula must sit on top, snuggly grasping the talus.
+The foot can move up and down, or the leg can move foreward and backward on top of the talus when the foot is firmly planted on the ground.

 I have selected 2 short YouTube videos.
-The first lasts for 20 secs and deals only with the movement of the ankle joint (click).
-There is no sound.
+The first lasts 20 seconds and deals only with the movement of the ankle joint (click).
+It does not have sound.

-The second video piece lasts 1.25min and shows the main movements of the ankle joint and has oral explanation.
+The second video piece lasts 1.25 minutes and shows the main movements of the ankle joint.
+It also has an oral explanation.
 The demonstration shows a real foot stripped of all its anatomy except the areas of white.
 These areas are the ligaments.
-The Funky Professor is showing true ankle joint movement provided by this one joint only.
+The Funky Professor is showing true ankle joint movement provided by this joint only.
 It carries the name TALO-CRURAL JOINT (TCJ).
-Talo relates to talus and crural relates to the leg or thigh.
+Talo relates to the talus, and crural relates to the leg or thigh.

 When is the ankle joint strong and when weak?

-The Funky Professor makes it clear in his video that there is no other movement than up and downwards.
+The Funky Professor makes it clear in his video that there is only movement up and downwards.
 This is true if we want to keep it simple.
-But, in actual fact there is only a little play in the ankle and this is what causes problems when we walk.
-Depending upon going upwards or downwards we can soon find our ankle giving way.
+But in actual fact, there is only a little play in the ankle, and this is what causes problems when we walk.
+Depending upon whether we go upwards or downwards, we can soon find our ankle giving way.

 When the foot points down, this is called plantar flexion.
 When it is raised so the toes are close to the leg bones, the movement is called dorsi flexion.
 When we walk downwards (steps or a hill) the ankle is more unstable than when we walk upwards.
 This can be explained because the shape of the top surface of the talus is not square.
 The surface is shaped like a pulley or in Latin trochlea [trok´le-ah].
-The illustration below has been taken from talus physiopedia and provides a useful reference.
+The illustration below was taken from Talus Physiopedia and provides a useful reference.
 As the ankle joint is moved forward, meaning the leg bones on the ankle bone (talus), the wider trochlear surface ( blue colour) reduces sideways movement.
 This means the ankle joint is more stable.
-The black coloured parts are where the two leg bones, fibula and tibia fit.
-Both are tied together by strong ligaments.
+The black-coloured parts are where the two leg bones, fibula and tibia fit.
+Strong ligaments tie both together.

 As the leg moves backwards on the ankle, the narrower part makes sideways movement greater.
 This means the ankle joint is less stable.
 Going downhill is where we cause ankle sprains or even ankle fractures.